Bonsai Mary

 The Ficus microcarpa ‘Ginseng’ bonsai is a visually distinctive plant with its aerial roots and thick, bulbous trunk.
 Also known as the Chinese banyan or curtain fig, this bonsai tree is a member of the mulberry family, Moraceae.
 It is native to Southeast Asia and is widely recognized for its unique characteristics, making it a popular choice among bonsai enthusiasts.

 The ginseng ficus bonsai typically grows up to 1 to 3 feet in height, with its most notable feature being its exposed roots.
 These roots, which emerge above the soil surface, give the bonsai a captivating and artistic appearance.
-The tree’s trunk is thick and often has an interesting contorted shape, adding to its aesthetic appeal.

 When it comes to sun exposure, the ficus ‘Ginseng’ prefers bright, indirect light.
 Placing it near a window where it can receive filtered sunlight is ideal.
 As for the soil, well-draining soil is crucial to prevent the risk of root rot.
-A mixture of bonsai soil, perlite, and pine bark nuggets provides the right balance of moisture retention and drainage for the ginseng ficus.

 In terms of care, the ficus ginseng bonsai requires regular watering to maintain its health.
 It is important to keep the soil moist but not overly wet.
 Allowing the top inch of soil to dry out before watering again is recommended.
-Fertilizing the bonsai every two to four weeks during the growing season with a balanced, water-soluble fertilizer helps provide the necessary nutrients for robust growth.

 Common Names:Ginseng Ficus, Chinese Banyan, Curtain Fig